-- Recipients must be enrolled or plan to enroll in a minimum of 12 hours per semester, unless otherwise stated. - Once enrolled, scholarship recipients are expected to fulfill and maintain the semester hour and grade point requirements specified for the scholarship. - All scholarship recipients, except those enrolled for dual credit, are required to apply for financial aid. - Scholarship recipients are subject to random drug testing.
+- Recipients must be enrolled or plan to enroll in a minimum of 12 hours per semester, unless otherwise stated. - Recipients must maintain a minimum 2.0 cumulative grade point average, unless otherwise stated. - Once enrolled, scholarship recipients are expected to fulfill and maintain the semester hour and grade point requirements specified for the scholarship. - Scholarship recipients are subject to random drug testing.